 The Villages

-Scattered around La Garrotxa there are a bunch of small and at times tiny medieval villages, all nicely preserved and worth exploring.
-They are the kind of places where you are likely to find reminders of the medieval past, such as narrow cobbled alleys, red roofs, old mills, church squares and medieval bridges.
+Scattered around La Garrotxa are several small and, at times, tiny medieval villages, all nicely preserved and worth exploring.
+These are the kind of places where you are likely to find reminders of the medieval past, such as narrow cobbled alleys, red roofs, old mills, church squares, and medieval bridges.

 Here are the villages you should not skip:

-HOSTALETS D’EN BAS – The main feature are the pretty balconies decorated with geraniums; but the sight of the church is also quite impressive.
+HOSTALETS D’EN BAS—The main feature is the pretty balconies decorated with geraniums, but the sight of the church is also quite impressive.

-BESALU – The most famous village in the region, it used commercial center of La Garrotxa.
+BESALU—The most famous village in the region, it used the commercial center of La Garrotxa.
 The first sight you’ll get is that of the medieval stone bridge, Pont Vell, built in the 12th century in Romanesque style.
 The village is also home to the Monastery of Sant Pere; Casa Cornellà, a nicely preserved medieval house; the church of Sant Julià and there also are the remains of a synagogue, a reminder of the presence of an influential Jewish community in the area.
-A walk along the river will reveal great views, and an art installation that includes the “humble chair.”
+A walk along the river will reveal great views and an art installation that includes the “humble chair.”

 Olot

-Olot, capital of La Garrotxa, is one of the nicest places to visit in the region.
-Set on a plain crossed by the Fluvià and Riudaura rivers, and surrounded my mountains, Olot – which now counts around 35000 inhabitants – was an important market center already in the 13th century.
+Olot, the capital of La Garrotxa, is one of the nicest places to visit in the region.
+Set on a plain crossed by the Fluvià and Riudaura rivers and surrounded by mountains, Olot—which now counts around 35000 inhabitants—was an important market center already in the 13th century.

-The city is packed with small yet interesting museums, beautiful buildings such as the Church of Sant Esteve and the Renaissance Claustre del Carme.
-You’ll also find many Art Nouveau and the small but lively Mercat d’Olot, an indoor market where you can buy the best meat, fish, vegetables and fruits produced locally, as well as bread, spices and nuts.
-The city also hosts a couple of weekly markets where locals go to buy foods, crafts and even clothes.
+The city is packed with small yet interesting museums and beautiful buildings such as the Church of Sant Esteve and the Renaissance Claustre del Carme.
+You’ll also find many Art Nouveau and the small but lively Mercat d’Olot, an indoor market where you can buy the best meat, fish, vegetables, and fruits produced locally, as well as bread, spices, and nuts.
+The city also hosts a couple of weekly markets where locals go to buy food, crafts, and even clothes.

 Known as the “City of Volcanoes,” Olot it is part of La Garrotxa Volcanic Zone Natural Park.
 Montsacopa and Montolivet are easily accessible from the city center; but there also are Garrinada and Bisaroques.
 The Volcano Museum, in Olot, and the Parc Nou Botanic Garden, outside the city center, are two excellent places to learn more about the volcanoes La Garrotxa.